buildpacks/rfcs/text/0000-remove-stacks.md

 The `stacks` list in `buildpack.toml` is replaced by a `platforms` list, where each entry corresponds to a different buildpack image that is exported into a [manifest index](https://github.com/opencontainers/image-spec/blob/master/image-index.md).
 Each entry may contain multiple valid values for Distribution and/or Version, but only a single OS and Architecture.

 `buildpack.toml` no longer contains OS package information.
 Buildpacks may express runtime package dependencies during detection (see "Runtime Base Image Selection" below).

+App image builds fail if the build image and selected run image have mismatched metadata.
+We may consider introducing a flag to skip this validation.

+When an app image is rebased, `pack rebase` will fail if the new run image and previous run image have mismatched metadata.
+This check may be skipped for Distribution and Version by passing a new `--force` flag to `pack rebase`.

 ## Mixins